Modeling and Analysis of VOC-based Interplant Molecular Communication Channel: Introduction

 In this paper, we consider plants as VOC transmitters and receivers, as shown in Fig. \ref{fig:whole_scheme}.
-The emission of VOCs may occur via leaves, canopy, and stems; however, the emission from leaves are well documented, and high amounts of VOCs are released from leaves.
-Hence, we consider the leaf-level emission of VOCs from the stomata of a single leaf \bluecite{harley2013roles}.
-The released VOCs then travel through the ambient air media and the receiver plant uptakes the VOCs into the intercellular airspace through the stomata.
-Upon diffusing into a leaf, the plant activates the physiological responses according to the detected VOCs.
-The different steps of VOC communication, i.e., transmission, physical communication channel, and reception, are modeled and analyzed with the normalized gain and the delay.
+We consider the leaf-level emission of VOCs from the stomata of a single leaf, which travels through the ambient air media, and the receiver plant uptakes the VOCs through the stomata.
+The different steps of VOC communication, i.e., transmission, physical communication channel, and reception, are modeled and analyzed with the normalized gain and delay in the frequency domain.
+The normalized gain quantifies the attenuation of the VOC concentration as they propagate through different media, whereas the delay represents the temporal lag between VOC emission and its detection at the receiver plant.

+VOC emissions are dynamic and can be modulated by environmental stresses and circadian rhythms, which induce time-varying VOC emission profiles \bluecite{niinemets2013quantitative, zeng2017regulation}.
+Therefore, the frequency domain analysis represents how temporal components of a time-varying emission profile are attenuated and delayed by the transmission, propagation, and reception processes.

 The rest of the paper is as follows.
 Sec. \ref{sec:transmission} describes the transmission process after the production of VOCs and the release mechanism from the stomata.
 In Sec. \ref{sec:channel}, the physical channel is modeled considering the stress-driven and constitutive release of VOCs along with a noise model.
-Then, the reception process or the uptake process of the receptor plant's leaf is described in Sec. \ref{sec:reception}.
+Then, the reception process or the uptake process to the receptor plant's leaf is described in Sec. \ref{sec:reception}.
 Furthermore, Sec. \ref{sec:analysis} discusses the numerical results for channel attenuation and delay with physical explanations.
 It also briefly describes the end-to-end VOC channel model.
-Finally, Sec. \ref{sec:conclusion} concludes this paper with a future direction of VOC-based molecular communication.
+Finally, Sec. \ref{sec:conclusion} concludes this paper with a future direction of VOC-based MC.